spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `time_format`

 Optional.
 The format of the `time_column`.
 The following values are supported:
+- `timestamp` - Default.
+Timestamp without a timezone.
+- `timestamptz` - Timestamp with a timezone.
-- `unix_seconds` - Default.
-Unix timestamp in seconds.
+- `unix_seconds` - Unix timestamp in seconds.
 - `unix_millis` - Unix timestamp in milliseconds.
 - `ISO8601` - [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.

+Spice emits a warning if the `time_column` from the data source is incompatible with the `time_format` config.

 :::warning[Limitations]
 - String-based columns are assumed to be ISO8601 format.